 Have Realistic Expectations

 Even though many modern dentures provide a natural-looking smile, adjusting to life with them can be quite difficult.
-They may feel like a foreign object in your mouth for some time, and you may struggle to get used to them in many different ways:- Your facial muscles will have to adapt to new sensations.
+They may feel like a foreign object in your mouth for some time, and you may struggle to get used to them in many different ways:

 - Your mouth will produce more saliva, causing the dentures to slip a bit.